 Program Learning Outcomes

 In accordance with the overall mission of the university, the Department of History will provide a program of study that will enable students to:

-- employ historical methodology (i.e., to identify and employ relevant primary and secondary sources; to evaluate evidence; to analyze secondary materials; to ask pertinent questions; and to reach sound conclusions regarding specific historical events and issues);
+- Demonstrate disciplinary thinking in the ability to define and describe the concept of historiography and to employ historical methodology (i.e., to identify and employ relevant primary and secondary sources; to evaluate evidence; to analyze secondary materials; and to ask pertinent questions) in order to reach sound conclusions regarding specific historical events and issues;

 |Core Requirements 1||45|